148th Reserve Division

 The German 148th Reserve Division (German: 148.
 Reserve-Division) was a German reserve infantry formation during the Second World War.
 It was made up of three infantry regiments (the 281st, 285th, and 286th) and an artillery regiment.
-Initially an occupation force in southern France, serving as a depot for rest and rifitting, it was activated as an infantry division and fought in Italy from 1944 to 1945.
+Initially an occupation force in southern France, serving as a depot for rest and refitting, it was activated as an infantry division and fought in Italy from 1944 to 1945.
 Redesignated the 148th Infantry Division (German: 148.
 Infanterie-Division) in September 1944 to fight the allied invasion during Operation Dragoon, it later fought in the Po River battles, surrendering to the Brazilian Expeditionary Force on April 28, 1945, after being encircled in the Battle of Collecchio, near the city of Fornovo di Taro at Galano.